1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

 The table below lists Paddington Cemetery headstones that were placed in the reserved area.

-!!! warning "Work in progress"
+??? warning "Work in progress"

-    There are 505 entries in the original list.
-It is not clear which names relate to a memorial.
+    - There are 505 entries in the original list.
     - an entry has been made for each person listed against a memorial
-    - 'same as' entires may refer to the same monument but have listed separately as the person's name begins with a different letter
+    - 'same as' entries in the source are shown under a different memorial identifier.
+These may refer to the same monument but were listed separately to create a alphabetic index by surname.
+This may mean that there were less than 505 memorials lost.
+    - There are ?? 'same as' entries

 --8<-- "snippets/paddington-cemetery-reserved-area-memorials.html"